 Full-time career programs meet Monday - Friday, morning session 8:20 a.m. to 11:00 a.m., and afternoon sessions 12:00 p.m. to 2:35 p.m.
 Secondary students may attend either the morning or the afternoon session.
-Adults may attend the morning or afternoon session as a half-time student; or adults may choose to attend both sessions as a full-time student.
+Adults may attend the morning or afternoon session as a half-time student (no less than 12 clock hours per week); or adults may choose to attend both sessions as a full-time student (no less than 24 clock hours per week).

-Pell Grant students must attend at least 22 clock hours per week to be considered as full-time, or attend at least 11 clock hours per week to be considered as half-time (Mon-Fri).
+Pell Grant students must attend at least 24 clock hours per week to be considered as full-time, or attend at least 12 clock hours per week to be considered as half-time.
 For VA purposes, full-time status requires at least 22 clock hours per week, and half-time status requires at least 11 clock hours per week (Sun-Sat).